 A circle is required to initiate new members each academic year.

-CMS-8 The initiation must follow the ordained ritual program and anyone seeking lifetime membership in O∆K must be present at an official initiation ceremony.
+CMS-7 The initiation must follow the ordained ritual program, and anyone seeking lifetime membership in O∆K must be present at an official initiation ceremony.
 [O∆K-Policies and Procedures Manual 240]

-CMS-9 A circle must have a minimum of two and not more than five voting faculty/staff members of the circle.
+CMS-8 A circle must have a minimum of two and not more than five voting faculty/staff members of the circle.
+The circle coordinator and faculty advisor are considered voting members.
 [O∆K-Policies and Procedures Manual 320]*

 A circle is required to do the following: